 Data Lifecycle Management:

-- Amazon S3: S3 supports lifecycle policies, which allow users to transition objects between different storage classes or even delete objects automatically after a specified period.
+- AWS S3: S3 supports lifecycle policies, which allow users to transition objects between different storage classes or even delete objects automatically after a specified period.

 - Amazon Glacier: Glacier is typically used for data archiving and long-term retention.
 It does not have lifecycle policies, but users can set archive retrieval policies to manage data retrieval and retention times.

-- Amazon S3: S3 is suitable for a wide range of use cases, including data storage for active applications, content distribution, data backup, and hosting static websites.
+- AWS S3: S3 is suitable for a wide range of use cases, including data storage for active applications, content distribution, data backup, and hosting static websites.

 - Amazon Glacier: Glacier is ideal for data archiving, data backup, compliance data storage, and long-term retention of infrequently accessed data.